Nandhini2112089/OS/README.md

 ```

 ### **Step 6: Test**
-Open your browser and go to:
+Open browser and go to:
 ```
 http://localhost:8081/verify-password/
 ```

-Feel free to copy this into your README file on GitHub.
-Let me know if you need any more adjustments!